Get us in your inbox

 Advertising

 Bottomless brunch.
 These words strike excitement – and also a slight sting of terror – into our hearts.
-Endless quaffing of fizz, usually within a 90 minute time limit – and, often, endless platters of food, seem like the perfect backdrop to catching up with mates on a weekend.
-Simply bash your cash down and let the fashionable London restaurant of your chosing do the rest.
+Endless quaffing of fizz, usually within a 90 minute time limit, and some hearty breakfast foods seem like the perfect backdrop to catching up with mates on a weekend.
+Simply bash your cash down and let the London restaurant of your chosing do the rest.
 Will you get drunk?
 Most likely.
 Will you be so full of food that you're worried you may explode?
 Also possible.
 Are you in?
-Yes, you very much are.
+Yes, you are.

-In London, you’ll find bottomless bubbles and Bloody Marys, but you can also go beyond the tried-and-tested and experiment with infinite beer or endless streams of rosé.
+In London, you’ll find bottomless bubbles and bloody marys, as well as options with red wine, and cocktails.
 The food doesn’t have to be straightforward breakfast stuff either.
-Brunch can be anything from bao to barbecue, Turkish to Japanese.
+Brunch can be anything from bao to barbecue.
 Time to go hard then go home!
-Or, you could just stick to regular old brunch.
+All that sounds a bit too much?
+You could just stick to regular old brunch.

 RECOMMENDED: Find more great breakfasts in London.